OPS-E2E-PPE/VBA-Docs/api/Access.WebBrowserControl.SetFocus.md

 If a form contains controls for which the **Enabled** property is set to **True**, you can't move the focus to the form itself.
 You can only move the focus to controls on the form.
 In this case, if you try to use **SetFocus** to move the focus to a form, the focus is set to the control on the form that last received the focus.

-You can use the **SetFocus** method to move the focus to a subform, which is a type of control.
+Use the **SetFocus** method to move the focus to a subform, which is a type of control.
 You can also move the focus to a control on a subform by using the **SetFocus** method twice, moving the focus first to the subform and then to the control on the subform.

 ## Example